 - C-28.
 ASA supports aggressively seeking free trade agreements with basic and expansion markets defined in the soy family export strategy.
 ASA implores the U.S. government to engage in negotiations for new free trade agreements as quickly as possible.
 (2022) - C-29.
 ASA supports developing free trade agreements in south Asia including a bilateral free trade agreement with India.
 (2022) - C-30.
-ASA supports USMCA and enforcement of its provisions by all participating countries.
-(2021) - C-31.
+ASA supports the U.S.-Mexico-Canada Free Trade Agreement (USMCA) and enforcement of its provisions by all participating countries.
+(2025) - C-31.
 ASA supports efforts by the administration to negotiate with members of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and other nations in the Indo-Pacific region for U.S. inclusion to improve market access for U.S. soybeans and soybean products.
 (2022)